 (A) The power of attorney may be revoked at any time by the applicant and the applicant may hire another practitioner.

 (B) Jones may revoke the attorney’s power of attorney and authorize the attorney under 37 CFR 1.34 to handle each separate requirement as time goes along.

 (C) The company may revoke the power of attorney and act as their own representative.

 (D) Both (A) and (B) would be proper.

 (E) All of the answers (A), (B) and (C) would be proper.

-See MPEP 601.01(a), subsection III and 37 CFR 1.57(a):
+See MPEP 402.05(a), first and third paragraphs, and 37 CFR 1.36(a).

 Questions prepared by David E. Meeks, Esq., Institute for Patent Studies, Inc. All rights reserved.